CNOT3

 Key Role

-The CNOT3 gene plays a key role in development and in controlling the activity of other genes.
+The CNOT3 gene plays a role in controlling the cell cycle.

 Symptoms

-Because the CNOT3 gene is important in the development, many people who have CNOT3-related syndrome have:
+Because the CNOT3 gene is important in brain development and function, many people who have CNOT3-related syndrome have:

 How many people have CNOT3-related syndrome?